 - Data isn't left on the Chromebook.

-- Chromebooks are updated automatically.
+- Chromebooks are updated automatically with no device downtime.

 - Chrome OS is protected from tampering or corruption.